 For large or new website development, please contact your Marketing Adviser:

 Timeframes and content approval

-We understand that things crop up unexpectedly and you may find yourself needing some urgent marketing support.
+We understand that things crop up unexpectedly and you may find yourself needing some urgent marketing and communications support.
 In these instances, we will make every effort to meet your deadline.
-Otherwise, we respectfully request that you provide Marketing Services with a minimum two-week turnaround for any work required.
+Otherwise, we respectfully request that you provide a minimum two-week turnaround for any work required.

 If changes are made after the project has moved to these services then your project will move to the back of the queue.
-Your marketing adviser will guide you through the process to avoid any unnecessary delays.
+Your advisor will guide you through the process to avoid any unnecessary delays.